gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Stale's memorial grove stood on the mountain slope portside of Stale.
-Hundreds of trees in neat rows looked down on the village: twisted pines planted in the ashes from funeral pyres and slim blue firs to commemorate those lost in flight or taken by the forest.
+Hundreds of trees in neat rows looked down on the village: braided pines planted in the ashes from funeral pyres and slim blue firs to commemorate those lost in flight or taken by the forest.
 There were no markers to record which tree was whose.
-When Grappa Gas had explained tombstones to Noxy, she had wondered what the point was.
-If nobody cared enough to remember who was where, what was the point?
+When Grappa Gas had explained tombstones to Noxy, she had wondered what the point was if nobody cared enough to actually remember who was where.

 It was a quiet place,
 and she felt a slight chill in the deep shade